Bangkok Hotels – Tips and Recommendations

 - Dedicated wedding coordinator – Offers dedicated wedding services and special wedding day touches.

 - Has a separate space for learning Muay Thai boxing, cross fit and movement based training.
 Offers complimentary fitness classes from Pilates and Tai Chi to Yoga and guided meditation programs.
-State-of-the-art technology business centre.
+State-of-the-art technology business center.
 Has shopping arcades including a flagship Louis Vuitton store, a beauty parlor and barber shop.

 - Attractions nearby – River city mall (antique shopping), Jewelry and silver shops in the surrounding area.
 ‘Jam Factory’ across the river.
 Asiatique, Grand Palace, Wat Pho, Wat Arun are all a boat ride away.